FabioChiodini/ProjectSpawntck/README.md

 ### riff my terrible **terrible** hack :P
-To use riff function I leverage a local linux user that has the same name of my docker hub login (kiodo) [infact riff messes up with ec2-user in pushing the docker container to docker hub and takes the current logged in linux uiser, maybe it's me not getting how this works]
+To use riff function I leverage a local linux user that has the same name of my docker hub login (kiodo) [infact riff messes up with ec2-user in pushing the docker container to docker hub and takes the current logged in linux user, maybe it's me not getting how this works UPDATE: There's a way using riff CLI; I need to make it work]

 So to add this user here are the (rough) steps to perform:
 - useradd kiodo